burakemir/burakemir.github.io/src/content/post/indexed_rpn.md

 in a contiguous array.

 We call this **Indexed RPN**.
-Ordering program parts in a linear sequence very naturally leads to machine interpretation, which is well-known for calculators but maybe a little less well known when there are scoped definitions and control flow structures.
+Ordering program parts in a linear sequence very naturally leads to machine interpretation, which is well-known for calculators but maybe a little less well-known when there are scoped definitions and control flow structures.

 This is by no means a new way of doing things, but with modern machines having plenty of memory,